How to Choose the Right Resistor for Your First Arduino Project

 | White | 3.2 V | 20 mA | 90 Ω (330 Ω is safe) |

-If you’re unsure, err on the side of a higher resistance.
-The LED will be a bit dimmer, but you’ll keep the Arduino happy.
-I once used a 10 Ω resistor on a blue LED, watched it smoke, and learned the hard way that “bigger is not always better”.
+If you’re unsure, lean toward a higher resistance.
+The LED will be a tad dimmer, but you’ll keep the Arduino out of trouble.
+I once slapped a 10 Ω resistor on a blue LED, watched it smoke, and learned the hard way that “bigger is not always better.”

-When you pull a resistor out of the bag, you’ll see four colored bands (sometimes five).
-The first two (or three) bands give the number, the next band is the multiplier, and the last band is tolerance.
+When you pull a resistor from the bag you’ll see four (sometimes five) colored bands.
+The first two (or three) give the number, the next band is the multiplier, and the last band is tolerance.
 For example, a 220 Ω resistor reads red‑red‑brown‑gold:

 - Red = 2